 An unmissable journey into the Dart River Valley, where myth, heritage and fantasy come to life.
 The Dart River Wilderness Jet is an exhilarating and spectacular journey deep into the heart of the world-renowned Mt Aspiring National Park.
 We are the only jet boat operator allowed on the Dart River.
 This rich and diverse landscape offers a unique combination of breathtaking scenery, exhilarating experiences and New Zealand’s most exciting jet boating along glacier-fed rivers.
 Our professional and highly trained staff will guide you along your journey, sharing stories of the area’s amazing history, great Maori legends and Greenstone trail.
 Stroll through ancient beech forest, unchanged in over 80 million years and view the scenic backgrounds for many Middle Earth movie scenes.

 Or: Wanaka Jet Boat, Come with us on a scenic and exciting jet boating adventure full of action and spins in new Zealand's most spectacular ice carved landscape.
 Jet Boat the Matukituki River past Rocky Mountain and Treble Cone, an area of stunningly unique mountain formations where scenes from the Hobbit and Lord of the Rings were filmed.
 This is shallow, braided river jet boating, the most exciting of all jet boating experiences and pure New Zealand adventure at its best.

 Accommodation: Queenstown or Wanaka

-Your private chauffeur will take you to your departing flight at Christchurch airport.
+Your private chauffeur will take you to your departing flight at Queenstown airport.